mathematics-and-algorithms-for-data/mathematics-and-algorithms-for-data.github.io/index.md

 ## People

 We are comprised of a set of academic faculty and research staff and students across Mathematics, Statistics and Computer Science.
 Details of our research interests and individual websites can be accessed [here]({{ site.baseurl }}/people/).
+The co-directors of the MAD Centre are Tony Shardlow and Neill Campbell, and enquiries should be directed  <a href="mailto:mad-director@lists.bath.ac.uk?subject=MAD">here.</a>

 ## Activities